 Phosphate inactivation and nutrient composition

 The goal of adding Fe to the surface water and sediment was to lower surface water P and to control internal P release.
 The binding capacity of Fe, however, is regulated by the redox state of the agent (Lijklema 1977; Caraco et al. 1989; Burley et al. 2001; Smolders et al. 2006).
 Under oxic conditions, oxidized ferric iron (Fe3+) can freely precipitate with PO4, but under anoxic conditions, reduced ferrous iron (Fe2+) is formed and Fe loses this binding capacity and consequently PO4 will be released (Mortimer, 1941; Lijklema 1977; Caraco et al. 1989; Cooke et al. 1993).
 Moreover, high sulphate (SO4) concentrations can facilitate internal eutrophication by competing with PO4 for Fe anion adsorption sites, which ultimately results in mobilization of previously bound PO4 to the water column and Fe deficiency in aquatic macrophytes (Smolders et al. 2006).
 Additionally, high sulphate reduction rates lead, under anaerobic conditions, to the formation of toxic sulphide (SO3), which reduces the formed iron-phosphates to form FeS (Smolders et al. 2006).
 Therefore, Fe addition to reduce internal P loading can only be successful under aerobic conditions and when SO4 concentrations are low or when sufficient Fe is added to cope with these SO4 interactions.
 Sulphate concentrations in the surface water increased during the experiment to high concentrations of ± 700 µmol L-1, but surprisingly, did not decline with high iron concentrations.
 Still, the amount of Fe added at the start of the experiment proved to be sufficient in all tanks as P in both surface and pore water remained low during the experiment.
 According to previous studies, both experimental as in the field, pore water Fe:PO4 ratios of sediment pore water can predict P release from the sediment (Lijklema 1977; Jensen et al. 1992; Smolders et al. 2006) and according to Geurts et al. (2008), sediments with pore water Fe:PO4 ratios < 10 (mol mol-1) would indicate possible P release from the sediment.
 The required Fe:PO4 ratios > 10 (mol mol-1) were reached in all tanks of our experiment and consequently surface water P concentrations remained low.
 Nevertheless, the P reduction in the control tanks might be only temporary as Fe will be depleted quickly by before mentioned interactions.
 In contrast, high iron concentrations in the iron treatments, which were detected in the form of iron-phosphates and iron-oxides, will provide long term control of P release from the sediment (Boers et al. 1994).
 The higher Fe:PO4 ratios in tanks with macrophytes compared to empty tanks was due to the fact that macrophytes take up PO4 via their roots, resulting in lower PO4 concentrations in pore water.
 This could implicate that reduction of internal P loading is most effective when macrophytes are already present.
-Alternatively, the presence of macrophytes can function as a nutrient pump, where macrophytes take up P from the sediment and release it in the water column trough their leaves .
+Alternatively, the presence of macrophytes can function as a nutrient pump, where macrophytes take up P from the sediment and release it in the water column trough their leaves (REF).
 However, in our experiment there was no significant effect of macrophyte presence on PO4 concentrations in the surface water.